Ocawesome101/filesystems/cfs/README.md

   char padding[376];
 }
 ```
-After the superblock come the inode and block bitmaps.
-The inode bitmap contains `Superblock.inodes` bits (rounded up to the nearest byte), each of which specifies one inode's being used or unused.
-Immediately following this (starting in the next sector!) is the block bitmap, which contains `Superblock.blocks` bits and indicates whether a block has been used or not.
+After the FIS come the inode and block bitmaps.
+The inode bitmap contains `FIS.inodes` bits (rounded up to the nearest byte), each of which specifies one inode's being used or unused.
+Immediately following this (starting in the next sector!) is the block bitmap, which contains `FIS.blocks` bits and indicates whether a block has been used or not.

 After this comes the inode table, a preallocated space containing data for all inodes.
 The first inode is always set as the root directory.